youssef-george/Everlast-HR-System/AUTO_FETCH_ATTENDANCE_README.md

 - **Console Logging**: Detailed logs in browser console for debugging

 ### ✅ Role-Based Access
-- Works for all user roles: Admin, Product Owner, Manager, Director, Employee
+- Works for all user roles: Admin, Technical Support, Manager, Director, Employee
 - Each role sees only their authorized attendance data
-- Automatic sync with fingerprint devices (for Admin/Product Owner roles)
+- Automatic sync with fingerprint devices (for Admin/Technical Support roles)

 ## How It Works